innsmyth/JRPG_DialogBox_Chat/README.md

-# JRPG_DialogBox_Chat
+# FE_Awakening_DialogBox_Chat
-JRPG Dialog box inspired chat for stream elements
+FE Awakening style Dialog box inspired chat for stream elements

 - Copy and paste each of these into their respective streamelements windows to run.